 You may even choose to purchase some tools in advance just to have on hand in case anything needs to be fixed quickly.
 Otherwise, you will already know where to go to find a great bargain when you are faced with a repair that needs to be made right away but you do not have a lot of money to put towards it.

 Negotiate for a Lower Rate

-Believe it or not, you do not have to settle for the first rate that a contractor gives you when you ask them what it will cost to perform a much-needed major repair anywhere in your home.
-In fact, you can get a really great deal by negotiating a rate that works for you and your contractor.
+Believe it or not, you do not have to settle for the first-rate that a contractor gives you when you ask them what it will cost to perform a much-needed major repair anywhere in your home.
+You can get a great deal by negotiating a rate that works for you and your contractor.
 Beware, though, of contractors who offer super low rates because this may be reflective of the actual quality of their work.
 The last thing you need is to hire someone who will do a poor job and then have to spend even more money to hire someone with the expertise necessary to fix not only the original problem but also the secondary problem caused by an inexperienced repair company.